niondevi/clipsidian/README.md

 We welcome contributions to Clipsidian!

-f you like the project and want to contribute, you can support us on [Patreon](https://www.patreon.com/niondevi) or [Ko-fi](https://ko-fi.com/niondevi).
+If you like the project and want to contribute, you can support us on [Patreon](https://www.patreon.com/niondevi) or [Ko-fi](https://ko-fi.com/niondevi).

 ## Acknowledgements